saltyorg/docs/docs/reference/domain.md

 === "Automatic Cloudflare DNS"

-    if you provide a Cloudflare email and API Key in Saltbox settings, the Saltbox installer will set this stuff up for you automatically.
+    if you provide a Cloudflare email and Global API Key in Saltbox settings, the Saltbox installer will set this stuff up for you automatically.

     **Notes:**